briansimiyuj/doctor-appointment-app/README.md

     c.
 Create a Basic Info component and mount it on Profile Info component
     d.
 Add a button to edit the profile to Profile Page

+    #### New update

+    1. Update the Profile Info data with the new data from the ProfileContext

     #### Edit Profile Modal

     Edit profile modal will be used to edit the user profile data.